 In The News

-Reps.
-Rick Crawford, R-Jonesboro, Tom Cotton, R-Dardanelle, Tim Griffin, R-Little Rock, Steve Womack, R-Rogers, Jim Bridenstine, R-Tulsa, Tom Cole, R-Moore, James Lankford, R-Edmond, Frank Lucas, R-Cheyenne, and Markwayne Mullin, R-Westville, voted in favor of the resolution.
-The House voted 262-152 to block implementation of the EPA rule.
-Crawford, Cotton, Griffin, Womack, Bridenstine, Cole, Lankford, Lucas and Mullin voted in favor.
+Arkansas Reps.
+Rick Crawford, R-Jonesboro, Tom Cotton, R-Dardanelle, Tim Griffin, R-Little Rock, and Steve Womack, R-Rogers, and Oklahoma Reps.
+Jim Bridenstine, R-Tulsa, Tom Cole, R-Moore, James Lankford, R-Edmond, Frank Lucas, R-Cheyenne, and Markwayne Mullin, R-Westville, voted for the bill.